smazhara/smazhara/pii.md

 ### The Scanner

-Let's start building a trivial regular expression based lexer which essentially loops over a `token: <regex>` hash and labels all substrings that match this regex as a `token`.
+Let's start building a trivial regular expression based lexer (the scanner) which essentially loops over a `token: <regex>` hash and labels all substrings that match this regex as a `token`.

-Here is a sketch (Ruby):
+Here is the sketch (Ruby):

 ```ruby